DanielRBowen/UE-VRHands-Template/README.md

 # UE5-VRHands-Template

-UE4 5.0, Oculus CV1 supported unless modified for other platforms, can support other headsets because of OpenXR
+UE 5.0, Oculus CV1 supported unless modified for other platforms, can support other headsets because of OpenXR

 I still need to update the trimmed down starter version without the objects is <a href="https://github.com/DanielRBowen/UE4-VR-XPlatform-Menu" target="_blank">here</a> to UE5.